Bloody Buttocks

 Bloody Buttocks was a British Thoroughbred sire who was the leading sire in Great Britain and Ireland in 1739.
-He was owned by Mr. Crofts.
+He was owned by John Crofts.

 Background

 Bloody Buttocks was a grey Arabian horse bred by Mr. Crofts, but his pedigree was never published.
+The horse found his unusual name from a red mark on his hip.

 Stud career

-Bloody Buttocks was a successful stallion for Mr. Crofts at Barforth in Yorkshire.
+Bloody Buttocks was a successful stallion for Crofts at Barforth in Yorkshire.
 He was leading sire in Great Britain and Ireland in 1739 and sired many good runners and broodmares, including: